 Additional Coverage You Need to Get:

-This will compensate for the damages and injuries you suffered in case the at-fault driver doesn’t have insurance.
+This will compensate for the damages and injuries you suffered if the at-fault driver doesn’t have insurance.

-For some, getting a car insurance policy is only for state requirements’ compliance.
-The government only requires minimum liability coverage.
-The minimum coverage may not be enough to cover the accident expenses.
+For some, getting a car insurance policy is only for state requirements compliance.
+In addition, the government only requires minimum liability coverage.
+Moreover, the minimum coverage may not be enough to cover the accident expenses.
 UIM coverage will cover the exceeding costs of medical and property damage expenses.